Feasibility Study

 In 2008, Pitkin County purchased and renovated the Emma Store Buildings – a historic site once used to store and distribute food.
 They are beloved by the community, and there is strong interest in examining the feasibility of returning them to use as a food hub serving agricultural producers, food access organizations, and other community needs.
 The County collaborated with LIFT-UP (a regional food bank and food pantry operator) and the Aspen Community Foundation to evaluate how these buildings could be repurposed, along with other facilities in the Aspen area, to provide a more comprehensive food system infrastructure supporting hunger relief, agricultural production, food entrepreneurship, economic development, and space for the community to come together over food.
 New Venture Advisors led a study to design a regional food infrastructure development strategy that will be responsive to the needs and aspirations of the community.
 (2023)

-The Food Mill Food Innovation Campus
+The Food Mill Food Infrastructure and Ag Corridor

 Columbus, GA